-Scientific/Common Name Symptoms 'Candidatus Phytoplasma australiense' - Australian grapevine Symptoms vary depending on host - see full pest datasheet for all symptoms information. yellows Grapevine: Yellow (chlorotic) and downward curled leaves that fall prematurely; reddening may be seen in red cultivars.
+Candidatus Phytoplasma australiense - Australian grapevine yellows

+Symptoms vary depending on host - see full pest datasheet for a complete list and description of symptoms.

+Grapevine: Yellow (chlorotic) and downward curled leaves that fall prematurely; reddening may be seen in red cultivars.
 The chlorotic patches on affected leaves may become necrotic.
 Leaves of affected shoots can overlap one another.
 Shoots are stunted and unlignified.
 Abortion of flowering bunches early in the season has been observed.
 Any time from flowering, bunches may shrivel and fall.
 Stems of affected shoots often take on a bluish hue.
 Only a few shoots on grapevine are usually affected, and inflorescence and fruit are generally only affected on symptomatic shoots.
 Later in the season, affected shoots tend to be green and rubbery.
 Be sure that each plant that is sampled exhibits shriveling of the fruiting cluster.

-Potato: In potato, upward rolling and purpling of the leaves were observed.
-The symptoms appeared similar to those of 'zebra chip', a disorder of potato recently found to be associated with 'Candidatus Liberibacter solanacearum' in New Zealand and the United States.
+Potato: In potato, upward rolling and purpling of the leaves has been observed.
+These symptoms appear similar to those of 'zebra chip', a disorder of potato recently found to be associated with Candidatus Liberibacter solanacearum in New Zealand and the United States.

-'Candidatus Phytoplasma mali'- Apple proliferation (AP)
+Candidatus Phytoplasma mali - Apple proliferation (AP)

-Apple: Trees affected by the AP phytoplasma, in general, lack vigor.
-Trunk circumference and crown diameter are reduced compared to healthy trees.
+Apple: In general, trees affected by the AP phytoplasma lack vigor.
+Trunk circumference and crown diameter are reduced in size compared to healthy trees.
 Shoots are thin, and the bark- which is sometimes fluted lengthwise- has a reddish-brown color.
 Necrotic areas appear on the bark and some branches may wither.

 Late growth of terminal buds in the autumn is usually the first noticeable symptom.
 A rosette of terminal leaves, which often become infected with powdery mildew, sometimes develops late in the season in place of the normal dormant bud.
 A more reliable symptom, however, is the premature development of axillary buds, which give rise to secondary shoots/shoot proliferation (witches' brooming).
-These abnormal secondary shoots are usually numerous near the apex of the main shoot, whereas normal laterals of healthy trees arise nearer the base of the shoots.
+These abnormal secondary shoots are usually numerous near the apex of the main shoot, whereas normally lateral branches of healthy trees arise nearer the base of the shoots.

 Leaves appear earlier than normal.
-Leaves of infected plants roll downward and become brittle; they are finely and irregularly serrated and are smaller than normal.
+Leaves of infected plants roll downward, become brittle, are abnormally finely and irregularly serrated, and are smaller than normal.
 They also tend to turn red in autumn in contrast to the yellow coloration of healthy plants.
 Summer leaves are chlorotic.
 Early defoliation may occur.

-Stipules are abnormally enlarged (long) while petioles are rather short (an important symptom in nursery surveys).
-Leaf rosette may appear on the shoot ends or the shoot tips may die (an important symptom in nursery surveys).
+Stipules are abnormally enlarged (long) while petioles are noticeably shorter (an important symptom in nursery surveys).
+Leaf rosettes may appear on the shoot ends or the shoot tips may die (an important symptom in nursery surveys).
 Flowering is delayed, sometimes until late summer or autumn, but most blossoms on infected trees are normal.
 In some cases, flowers show numerous petals and the peduncles are abnormally long and thin.
 The calyx end and peduncular cavities are shallower and broader, giving the fruit a flattened appearance.
 Fruit fail to set and may stay on the tree for a long period.
 Fruit are reduced in size with incomplete coloration and poor flavor.
 Seeds and seed cavities are smaller.

-Root weight is reduced; the fibrous root system of infected trees forms compact felt-like masses of short roots so that the larger ones are unable to develop (a fine hairy root system).
+Root weight is reduced; the fibrous root system of infected trees forms compact felt-like masses of short roots impeding the growth of larger roots (resulting in a fine hairy root system).